Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Introduction and results

 \section{Introduction and results}

 \paragraph{Background.} The space of observables of a classical field theory is a rather complicated object.
 In order to obtain it, one needs to quotient the classical field space by gauge transformations and then divide the ring of functions on this quotient space by the ideal generated by the equations of motion.
-The Batalin--Vilkovisky (BV) formalism~\cite{Batalin:1977pb,Batalin:1981jr,Batalin:1984jr,Batalin:1984ss,Batalin:1985qj,Schwarz:1992nx} turns this space into a differential complex, called the BV complex, in which the observables are encoded in the cohomology of the BV differential.
+At the classical level, the Batalin--Vilkovisky (BV) formalism~\cite{Batalin:1977pb,Batalin:1981jr,Batalin:1984jr,Batalin:1984ss,Batalin:1985qj,Schwarz:1992nx} turns this space into a differential complex, called the BV complex, in which the observables are encoded in the cohomology of the classical BV differential.
+We work at the purely classical level throughout.

 The BV complex forms, in fact, a differential graded commutative algebra, which is the Chevalley--Eilenberg algebra, or the dual description, of an $L_\infty$-algebra, see e.g.~\cite{Jurco:2018sby} for a detailed review as well as~\cite{Hohm:2017pnh} for the discussion of equations of motion.
 Such an $L_\infty$-algebra is a generalisation of a differential graded Lie algebra, in which the Jacobi identity holds only up to homotopy.
 Moreover, the anti-bracket on the BV complex encodes a metric on the $L_\infty$-algebra.
 Altogether, this leads to the \uline{homotopy algebraic perspective} on perturbative quantum field theory, which implies a dictionary between physical concepts and algorithms and mathematical notions and constructions; we list some elements of this dictionary in \cref{tab:1}.